 Although some commenters urged CMS to incorporate a categorical religious exemption into this final rule, a blanket religious exemption is not supported by the underlying statutes.
 We will apply the protections in existing laws in resolving any conflicts between religious beliefs and these nondiscrimination protections.
 An entity that believes that compliance with any of these provisions would violate their rights under RFRA or the Free Exercise Clause of the First Amendment should contact CMS, which is responsible for evaluating RFRA-based requests for requirements in the programs it operates or oversees.
-An entity that believes that compliance with any provision of this
+An entity that believes that compliance with any provision of this rule would violate their rights under the religious freedom and conscience laws enforced by HHS's Office for Civil Rights should file a complaint with OCR.

-&lt;sup>415 U.S. Dep't of Health and Hum.
+415 U.S. Dep't of Health and Hum.
 Servs., Off. of the Sec'y, Delegation of Authority, 86 FR 67067 (Nov.
 24, 2021).